somesh-ghaturle/Projects/Microsoft Stock Price Prediction Workflow (n8n)/README.md

 - **n8n Execution Failures**: Review workflow logs and node configurations
 - **Prediction Accuracy**: Consider implementing real ML models for production use

-## 📄 License
+## �‍💻 Author & License

-Educational and personal use only.
-Not for commercial trading advice.
+All code and content in this repository is for educational and personal use.

+**Somesh Ramesh Ghaturle**
+MS in Data Science, Pace University

 ---

-**Somesh Ramesh Ghaturle** | *MS in Data Science, Pace University*

-Built with 📊 using n8n, Python, Yahoo Finance API, and Discord
+### Built with 📊 using n8n, Python, Yahoo Finance API, and Discord